-Investment Manager’s Letter December 2004
+Portfolio manager’s Letter December 2004

-This table appears to be Warren’s attempt to help us estimate gain or loss in the currency position.
+This table appears to be Warren’s attempt to estimate gain or loss in the currency position and hedging currency disaster.
 The table says that a 10% drop in the dollar would leave Berkshire Hathaway with a gain of $1.235 billion.
 At the time there was about $11 billion in notional value in the FOREX positions, according to the third quarter report these positions now amount to $20 billion.
 This is an increase of 81%.
 If we multiply the $1.235 billion times 81%, a 10% percent drop in the dollar would bring Berkshire Hathaway $2.235 billion or a $223 million gain for each 1% loss by the dollar.

 Since then, it has been falling at the rate of about 1% every week and a half.
 While the currency’s position has had only a small impact on Berkshire Hathaway’s earnings so far, the impact in the fourth quarter will be much larger if the present trends continue.
-As we would expect the rational and wondrously efficient Mr. Market does not seem to have a clue.
+As we would expect, the rational and wondrously efficient Mr. Market does not seem to have a clue about hedging currency disaster.

 Warren Buffett’s recent move into Foreign Exchange is remarkable for many reasons, first because of its size, which, at last report, amounted to $20-some billion in notational value.
-To say that this is a large bet is obviously an understatement.
-More remarkable still is the fact that this is the latest in a series of large macro bets: the purchase of S&P puts, junk bonds purchases, and fixed income sales.
+To say that this is a large bet is an understatement.
+More remarkable still is that hedging currency disaster is a large macro bet: purchasing S&P 500 puts, junk bonds purchases, and fixed income sales.

-By this I, as investment manager, mean that if the dollar where to suffer a sudden catastrophic decline, the result might well be a sharp increase in interest rates and subsequent decline in the stock market.
+By this I mean that if the dollar where to suffer a sudden catastrophic decline, the result might well be a sharp increase in interest rates and subsequent decline in the stock market.
 Berkshire Hathaway’s intrinsic value would increase not just because of huge profits in its FOREX positions but if the market decline is prolonged and sharp enough Berkshire Hathaway would find its huge cash pile much more valuable, because of the opportunity to swallow large elephants whole.

-Losch Investment Management Company’s current accounts deficit says that the dollar is still way overvalued.
-I, as investment manager, have no idea how or when this imbalance will correct, but logic would indicate that sooner or later it will.
-“If something cannot go on forever, it will stop,” and the longer these central banks support dollar (and the bond market) the more likely it is that the eventual correction will be painful.
+Losch Management Company’s current accounts deficit says that the dollar is still way overvalued.
+I have no idea how or when this imbalance will correct.
+Still, logic would indicate that hedging currency disaster would be a good idea “If something cannot go on forever, it will stop.”
+The longer these central banks support the dollar (and the bond market), the more likely the eventual correction will be painful.